bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Documenting functions is done using `///`, writing in Markdown, and then running `rustdoc` against the file.
 This creates a new `doc` directory with a subdir `exdoc` with an index.html file which can be used to further build out your project website.
 If using cargo, you would need to use `cargo doc`.

+To publish a function in the documentation it must be prefixed with `pub`.

 ## Attributes

 ## Testing